-This application for a tentative refund is not treated as a claim for credit or refund.
-Any application may be disallowed if it has material omissions or math errors that cannot be corrected within the 90-day period.
-If it is disallowed in whole or in part, no suit may be brought in any court for the recovery of that tax.
-But you may file a regular claim for credit or refund before the limitation period expires, as explained below under Form 1040X or Other Amended Return.
+Your application is not treated as a claim for credit or refund.
+It may be disallowed if it has material omissions or math errors that are not corrected within the 90-day period.
+If the application is disallowed in whole or in part, no suit challenging the disallowance may be brought in any court.
+But you may file a regular claim for credit or refund before the limitation period expires, as explained in Form 1040X or Other Amended Return on page 2.